 Water quality samples will be collected beginning one year prior to drawdown.
-They will be collected monthly, other than suspended sediment concentration samples, which will be collected every two weeks in California following the initiation of drawdown and every two weeks in Oregon through

-September of the drawdown year.
+They will be collected monthly, other than suspended sediment concentration samples, which will be collected every two weeks under the California WQMP following initiation of drawdown and every two weeks under the Oregon WQMP beginning one year prior to drawdown and through September of the drawdown year.
 The Renewal Corporation will attempt to collect the samples at approximately the same time of day each month.
 For a complete compliance schedule including determination of cessation of sampling, refer to Table 5.

 Water quality grab samples will be collected from the locations outlined in Table 3.
-Water quality grab samples will be collected at CA sampling locations for a minimum of 36 months and at OR sampling locations for a minimum of 48 months, in each case, unless a reduction in the duration of monitoring is approved by the applicable regulatory agencies (Table 5).
+Water quality grab samples will be collected for a minimum of 36 months and a minimum of 48 months after inititiation of drawdown for the California and Oregon plans, respectively, unless a reduction in the duration of monitoring is approved by the applicable regulatory agencies (Table 5).